Meet the Helios Capital Ventures Team

 Dr. Kogan is a recognized thought leader in the areas of innovation, material science, sustainability, and intellectual properties.
+Dr. Kogan leads Gen5 work and methodology development in Sustainability and he has led a multiyear Sustainability program at Industrial Research Interchange (formerly Industrial Research Institute, a membership organization with hundreds of global members in private sector companies and federally funded laboratories).
 He frequently speaks at conferences around the world and gives regular lectures at Harvard Business School, Stern Business School at NYU, and Fuqua Business School at Duke University.
 He is the author of over 20 patents and 70 published articles.

 Dr. Kogan has a Ph.D. in Material Science from the Institute of Macromolecular Science, Leningrad, Russia, and an M.S., cum laude, in Applied Physics from Polytechnic University in Leningrad, Russia.
 He is a Black Belt Six-Sigma Specialist.